sebousan/lenoailles/content/offrir-un-repas/_index.en.md

       Choose from our full [à la carte](/la-carte/) menu according to your budget.

-      For a quick gift voucher, use our module [here](https://bookings.zenchef.com/shop?rid=376082)
+      For a quick gift voucher, [use our module](https://bookings.zenchef.com/shop?rid=376082).

       Or send us a message.